 Refile the unredacted exhibit

 If the contract is still material, refile it in complete, unredacted form if none of the information needs to be protected from public disclosure.

 Extend the confidential period pursuant to Rules 406 or 24b-2

 If the contract continues to be material, and the previously redacted information continues to be confidential, companies may request to extend the period of confidential treatment by filing an application under Rule 406 or Rule 24b-2 to continue to protect the confidential information from public release.

-If the order is about to expire and initially was issued less than three years ago
+If the order is about to expire and initially was issued after October 15, 2017

-If the order is about to expire and was initially issued less than three years ago, companies may use the short form application, which provides a streamlined process to file an application to extend the time for which confidential treatment has been granted.
+If the order is about to expire and was initially issued after October 15, 2017, companies may use the short form application, which provides a streamlined process to file an application to extend the time for which confidential treatment has been granted.

-If the order is about to expire and initially was issued more than three years ago
+If the order is about to expire and initially was issued on or before October 15, 2017

-If the order is about to expire and initially was issued more than three years ago, companies may file new, complete applications for confidential treatment under Rule 406 or Rule 24b-2.
+If the order is about to expire and initially was issued on or before October 15, 2017, companies may file new, complete applications for confidential treatment under Rule 406 or Rule 24b-2.
 The short form application is not available in these cases.